-- Avoid direct contact with infected bodily fluids from persons with a current or recent EVD diagnosis, surfaces or items that were contaminated by EVD patients (live or deceased), corpses, nonhuman primates, bats (including caves and other places where bats congregate), and health care environments that may have become contaminated.
+- Avoid direct contact with infected bodily fluids from persons with a current or recent EVD diagnosis, with surfaces or items that were contaminated by EVD patients (live or deceased), with corpses, nonhuman primates, bats (including caves and other places where bats congregate), and with health care environments that may have become contaminated.

 - Avoid consumption of bush meat.

 - Use condoms during sexual activity with survivors due to risk of transmission from those with latent infections.